elliottjs/Sudoku/README.md

 # Sudoku
-My attempt at solving sudoku using a program
+My attempt at solving sudoku using a program.

+Note: several unfinished capabilities include, but are not limited to, error checking (bad input), 1-char limitation in textfields, and resizability.